Integrify/helm-charts/README.md

 # Integrify Helm Charts Repository

 ## Summary
 This repository holds the helm chart for deploying Integrify into a Kubernetes cluster.

 Currently, we provide base values files to deploy to [Minikube](https://minikube.sigs.k8s.io/docs/) and [Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html) clusters.
 These charts are a basic starting point for deployment.
-You may need to modify aspects of the deployment for your environment.
+You will need to modify these files for your specific environment.
 We will add more values files as they become available.

-**_Please note: Minikube is designed to be an environment for testing Kubernetes applications including Integrify.
+**_Please note: Minikube is designed to be an environment for testing Kubernetes applications.
 We do not recommend, nor do we support, production installations of Integrify in Minikube._**

 ## Setting Up Kubernetes
 We do not provide support for installing, administering, optimizing, securing, or maintaining your Kubernetes installation.

-While the READMEs provided do offer some base setup steps, these should not be regarded as an official or supported installation guide for Kubernetes.

 You can and will need to deploy Kubernetes based upon your company's best practices and policies.

 ## Before You Begin
 - You will need to download the proper environment (minikube or EKS) values.yaml template file (available from this repo) and update it with your Integrify installation information prior to deploying the application.